casperdcl/tldr.cdcl.ml/_posts/2022-06-01-interviewing-devs.md

 - no 15-hour task, no 5-min chat.
 Something in-between.
 - assuming you have some closed source code, maybe give them a function signature to re-implement the body
-- ~1 week "audition" contract (solve-this-real-issue/PR)
+- ~1 week "audition" contract (solve-this-real-issue/{% glossary PR %})
   + my take: this is great however IMO not scalable and doesn't allow you to compare candidates via identical tasks... it may only work if there's nobody else to compare to.
-Work-around: have closed source code at a frozen timepoint to ask them to open PRs on
+Work-around: have closed source code at a frozen timepoint to ask them to open {% glossary PR, display: PRs %} on
 - don't standardise things irrelevant to what you're measuring